miguelangelooscardoso/markdown-cv/index.md

 **Master in Physics Engineering{ISCED 5}**

-Theoretical and Computational Physics
+:Theoretical and Computational Physics

-University of Aveiro, Portugal
+:University of Aveiro, Portugal

 `2014--2017`

 **Bachelor of Science in Physics Engineering{ISCED 4}**

-Theoretical and Computational Physics
+:Theoretical and Computational Physics

-University of Aveiro, Portugal
+:University of Aveiro, Portugal

 ## Currently